apache/flink/docs/content/docs/dev/table/sql/create.md

 ```
 Tables can also be replaced(or created) and populated by the results of a query in one replace-table-as-select (RTAS) statement.
 RTAS is the simplest and fastest way to replace and insert data into a table with a single command.

-There are two parts in RTAS, the SELECT part can be any [SELECT query]({{< ref "docs/dev/table/sql/queries/overview" >}}) supported by Flink SQL.
-The `[CREATE OR] REPLACE` part takes the resulting schema from the `SELECT` part and replace the target table.
+There are two parts in RTAS: the SELECT part can be any [SELECT query]({{< ref "docs/dev/table/sql/queries/overview" >}}) supported by Flink SQL, the `[CREATE OR] REPLACE` part takes the resulting schema from the `SELECT` part and replace the target table.
 Similar to `CREATE TABLE` and `CTAS`, RTAS requires the required options of the target table must be specified in WITH clause.

 Consider the example statement below: